 - Commercial dishwasher with speed cycle for quick turnaround

-- Larger oven and hot cupboard for heating up large portions to increase cooking capabilities for outside caterers
+- Larger oven for heating up large portions to increase cooking capabilities for outside caterers

 - Hot water facility for hot water on tap

 New Kitchen servery area plans.

 Plans for New Kitchen:

 Follow progress on the kitchen upgrade as it happs byt follwoing us on Twitter and Facebook.

 The Community Garden Committee are a dedicated team of local volunteers and residents who have been working hard on the new Nettlefold Garden.
 At the end of 2016 the government awarded match funding to pocket parks across the country, and a last minute application for Moor Pool was successful.
 The funding is being used to develop this area at the corner of Margaret Grove and Moor Pool Avenue into a pocket park, to provide a public green space that could be used by the local and wider community.
 This space was where the first sod was cut by Margaret Nettlefold in 1907 and was also used for May Day festivities in 1909.
 The official naming ceremony took place on Sunday 11th September at the Moor Pool Heritage Festival and the official opening of the Nettlefold Garden is set for Sunday 21st May.
 The Nettlefold Garden is open every day until dusk and is available to anyone to use.